 Federal forces occupied Sequatchie County for the remainder of the war, but marauders still roamed the mountains and valley harassing and stealing from the residents.
 The war and its aftermath created enduring resentments and wrought profound changes on Sequatchie County as on the nation.

 Erected by Tennessee Civil War Trails.

 Location.
 35° 21.285′ N, 85° 24.089′ W. Marker is in Dunlap, Tennessee, in Sequatchie County.
 Marker can be reached from the intersection of Cordell Lane and Tennessee Route 28, on the right when traveling west.
+Located in the Sequatchie County Veterans Memorial Park.
 Touch for map.
-Located in the Sequatchie County Veterans Memorial Park.
 Marker is in this post office area: Dunlap TN 37327, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on November 2, 2017.
-This page originally submitted on July 15, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
-This page has been viewed 275 times since then and 49 times this year.
+This page was last revised on September 11, 2020.
+It was originally submitted on July 15, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
+This page has been viewed 391 times since then and 63 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 15, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
 7. submitted on October 23, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.